navedm1424/svg-path-kit/README.md

 ```
 ---

+#### Angled Lines & Command Referencing

 Let's kick things up a notch.
 Let's draw the following golf club:

 ![Golf Club](https://raw.githubusercontent.com/navedm1424/svg-path-kit/ffecbb5c16116ceaa3828b5dcbdfb82d6be3caa2/assets/examples/golf_club.svg)

-We start with a line extending, say, 8 units in the direction of an angle.
+We start with an angled line extending, say, 8 units in the direction of the angle.
 It is followed by multiple circular arcs of different radii that form the clubhead; let's call them the head curves.
 We draw the right-edge line backwards to create the left edge of the shaft.
 We close the path with a round cap over the shaft.

 The shape has the following path data: